systematic-magic/AgingPubMed/research_papers_pdf.rst

    :scale: 99%
    :alt: PDF Section headers format

 - Abbreviations section is an exception.
-It should be formatted title case and in blue and bold font.
+It should be formatted :ref:`title case<title_case>` and in blue and bold font.

 .. image:: /_static/pdf_abbreviations_header.png
    :scale: 99%